Work as Accountant in the UK

-Whether a part or fully qualified accountant, or you have good experience in general accounts, there are positions to suit you.
-For those with experience coming from Australia, New Zealand and Canadan contract positions range from Data Entry to Part Qualified to Chartered Accountant.
-There are also permanent positions available.
-For both job types, a suitable working visa will be required.
+There is quite the array of accounting opportunities for working travelers from countries like Australia, New Zealand and Canada in the UK.
+Positions range from Part Qualified to Chartered Accountant.
 Employment can be found within the private and public sectors, in-house or within large firms including banking accounting, management accounting, treasury and audit.

 - Accounts Assistant